 There are lots of examples of children who kill.
 Seriously, just google children who kill and watch the results roll in.
 But possibly my favourite example of this dark shady kid business is Mary Bell, who, at the age of ten, strangled two toddlers to death.

 Mary Flora Bell was born on May 26, 1957 in Northumberland, England to a 17-year-old sex worker named Betty, and a petty criminal, Billy Bell (who was not her biological father.)
 Together the family of three lived on Whitehouse Road, in the Scotswood area of Newcastle.
 Whitehouse Road was a street that had high unemployment rates and a constant police presence for domestic-abuse issues, drug activity and sex workers.

 Billy Bell looked after Mary the majority of the time, while Betty travelled north to work the more lucrative streets in Glasgow.
 Billy, though he would eventually be sent to prison for armed robbery, was gentle with Mary and loved her dearly.

 Family members later recalled for the biography written by Gitta Sereny, The Case of Mary Bell, that Betty had attempted to kill Mary more than once, with the intention to make it look like an accident.
 The family was always suspicious of when Mary “fell” from a window, or “accidentally” consumed a dangerous amount of sleeping pills.

 Mary’s best friend on Whitehouse Road was Norma Bell, 13 (no relation).
-The two young girls had both grown up in an environment where violence and crime was normalized.
+The two young girls had both grown up in an environment where violence and crime were normalized.
 But even kids who are accustomed to certain elements know, without being able to put it into words, that they are missing something that other kids get and they’re angry about it.
 Norma regularly took out this anger with her fists on the playground and was known as a bully.
 The two young girls bonded through hate and became a dangerous team.